-We are delighted to welcome you back to Gusbourne Estate for self-guided tours, vineyard tours and cellar door purchases.
-We are open daily from 10am to 5pm for you to take a stroll through the vines to see how to see how the 2020 vintage is developing and to purchase bottles from The Nest cellar door.
-Maps are available to guide you through the tour route.
+We are open daily from 10am to 5pm, with some late night openings in August, for you to take a self-guided stroll through the vines to see how to see how the 2020 vintage is developing and to purchase bottles from The Nest cellar door.
+For the self-guided tour, please register with us at The Nest before setting off.
+We will give you a map to guide you through the tour route.
+For our hosted tours, please make sure you book in advance.

-Registration for the self-guided tour and bottle purchases will take place in the Nest Garden.
-Please make sure you book in advance for vineyard tours and picnics.
-Find out more about the measures we are putting in place here and if you have any questions, please don't hesitate to get in touch.
+Find out more about the measures we are putting in place below and if you have any questions, please don't hesitate to get in touch.

 Responding To COVID-19